 One of the best things you can do each morning is to wake up feeling fully rested.
 Make sure that you go to bed early enough each night to allow you plenty of time to rest before you need to get up in the morning.

 When you don’t get enough rest, you won’t be at your best.
-The best morning routine in the world won’t help you if you haven’t gotten enough sleep.
+The best morning routine in the world won’t help you if you don’t get enough sleep.

-Many successful people have morning routines that take an hour to complete.
+Many successful people have a morning routine checklist that takes an hour to complete.
 If you need to wake up earlier to accommodate your morning routine, it’s important that you get to bed early enough to get plenty of rest.

-When you get enough sleep, you’ll be better prepared to get the most out of your morning routine.
-Before you can think about being productive, you need to make sure your basic needs are being met.
+When you get enough sleep, you’ll be ready to get the most out of your morning routine.
+Before you can think about being productive, you need to make sure you are meeting your basic needs.

 “Sleep is an investment in the energy you need to be effective tomorrow.”